KDE/documentation-docs-kdenlive-org/cutting_and_assembling/guides.rst

 Markers View
 ~~~~~~~~~~~~

-.. .. versionchanged:: 25.08
-   add a button to show all project clip markers in the list
-   Add option to show thumbnails in markers list dialog
+.. .. versionchanged:: 25.08 add a button to show all project clip markers in the list, add option to show thumbnails in markers list dialog

 .. figure:: /images/guides_view_2508.webp